Acanthus: tall, stately thistle spikes with purple flowers. 70cm to 1m.

 Honeysuckle: classic hedgerow beauty, with heady scent.
 50cm.

 Knautia: small, bright, cherry-red pin cushion flowers on long stems.
 Up to 60cm.

-Lupins: these are the blue variety, tall and stately with lovely leaves.
+Lupins: red/pink ‘band of nobles’ and the blue variety, tall and stately with lovely leaves.
 Up to 80cm.

 Meadowsweet: as the name suggests, this tall hedgerow beauty has the delicate scent of sweet meadow hay, and carries clusters of creamy white flowers.
 70cm to 1m